lowquark/zinc/concept/ir.md

 ## Subroutine

-Each IR subroutine defines its name, argument types, and its list of instructions.
+Each IR subroutine defines its name, argument types, and list of instructions.
 For example:

     sub func1(int,int : int)
       ret